Install Registry Scanner

 Quay.io

-To run the scanner in Quay.io, you must have the registry URL and the user and password with admin
+To run the scanner in your Quay.io repository, you need the user and password with admin permissions.

 $ helm upgrade --install registry-scanner sysdig/registry-scanner --version=1 \